Find a Builder

 Getting started

-More than one in three of us want to build our own home one day*.
-When you picture the ease of living in a space that’s been designed to fit your lifestyle to a tee, it’s easy to see how the benefits of self-build stack up – especially as building your own home can allow you to live in a much larger house or a better location than you might otherwise be able to afford.
+More than one in three of us dream of building our own home*.
+It’s easy to see how the benefits of self-build stack up – you can design a home to fit your lifestyle, and potentially live in a much larger house or a better location than you might otherwise be able to afford.

 However, not many of us make that dream a reality.
 Finance can be a barrier to self-build, as can the availability of land.
-Or it can simply seem overwhelming to take on such a complicated and often messy task.
+Or it can simply seem too daunting, with the risk of running over budget and living in temporary accommodation for months.

-But that doesn’t have to be the case.
+However, that doesn’t have to be the case.
 There are now many routes to building a house – from modern construction methods that can drastically reduce your build time, to custom-build options where a developer holds your hand through the whole process.

 * Self-Build and Custom Housebuilding in the UK: An Evidence Review - Based on a study of 2,017 participants during October 2020 conducted by YouGov and commissioned by The National Custom and Self Build Association (NaCSBA) and the Building Societies Association (BSA).